- Definitionally, human sciences attempt to determine and explain the causes and effects of human behavior.

 Consider two examples.
 On the one hand, we have Einstein predicting the apparent shift in the position of a distant star caused by the passage of its light near the gravitational well of our sun.
 Should it be observed in a non-shifted position or should its position be shifted beyond 1.75 arc-seconds, a miniscule but precise prediction, his theory of general relativity should have to be revised or abandoned.
 When Arthur Eddington confirmed Einstein’s prediction in the solar eclipse of May, 1919, Einstein became the twentieth century’s most important figure, for his theory had passed the test of falsifiability.
 The second most important, according to Time magazine was Sigmund Freud for his work on psychology.
 Popper discusses one of Freud’s followers, Alfred Adler, diagnosing a patient without personal contact, and arguing for the accuracy of his diagnosis “on the basis of my great experience.”
 But as Popper notes, the diagnosis was so flaccid that it could be modified to suit any of the patient’s personal circumstances—Adler was uninformed on such things—and retroactively claimed to be correct.
 This self-deluding quality is characteristic of practitioners of the human sciences.
 Their theories are too vague to be falsifiable.
 We can charitably attribute their self-deceptions to the catharsis that accompanies their first exposure to the social science paradigm they embrace.
 It is nothing less than a conversion experience in which their understanding is reoriented by the breathtaking scale of the paradigm they adopt. (see “Can Belief Be Knowledge?“).
 Of course, thinking of their attachment to their theories in religious terms establishes a knowledge equivalency between human sciences and religious belief that neither side seems willing to embrace.
 Not surprisingly, current pastoral care more resembles the couch than the confessional as the clergy immerse themselves in Jungian pseudo-science for no other reason than that it puts a shine on their own prior pursuits.

 With the memory of the miserable twentieth century receding, we now ask after the future of the human sciences.
 If their defining quality is their concern with the “black box” of human motivation, they face insurmountable odds in the current zeitgeist and whatever reputation they can salvage must involve historical revisionism rather than empirical progress (see “A Preface to the Determinism Problem”).
 The future without question belongs to the hard sciences.
 Neurology and genetics are even now replacing “mind” with “brain” thanks to the invention of the FMRI in the last decade of the twentieth century and advances in computer sciences conducing to artificial intelligence.
 These will restore the act of severance to studies of human behavior and brain processes and will reveal the species-specific qualities of the human animal.
 Ironically, the defining one is a felt sense of preferential freedom that confounds deterministic efforts, at least for individual persons.
 Predictive human science is the problem, for descriptive studies of human activities in the aggregate can yield important statistical data.
 Just to be clear, no human science has ever been able to predict the preferences of any single person, though it can describe behaviors of large groups mathematically and so make rough large-scale predictions of generalized preference.
 But letting go of prescription has not been easy.
 Psychologists initiated into the breathtaking predictive power of Freudianism perverted the entire twentieth century before letting go of their paradigms, which were actually moral theories rather than empirically verifiable predictions.
 Unable to open that black box, they next resorted to Behavioralism, the study of observable behavior rather than motivation with a concomitant reluctance to advance moral prescription.
 To favor observation before prescription was a step natural philosophy took in the late Renaissance, but for the human sciences this was a case of better late than never.
 Now traditional human scientists might regard such a retreat from prediction as a total surrender of the field.
 Freud certainly would have.
 The mystery of human consciousness is far too little understood to be the subject of scientific study, but we can observe and make fruitful conclusions about what people actually do.
 We can call that psychology and still ignore the core questions of motivation and consciousness, the lure of control that prediction implies.
-And, glory of glories, we can do real experiments in behavioralism that yield quantitative data and allow us to form real and useful descriptions and categorizations.
+And, glory of glories, practitioners could do real experiments in behavioralism that yielded quantitative data and allow us to form real and useful descriptions and categorizations.
 But behavioralism fell into the errors of scientism from its Skinnerian beginnings.
 Because it could not study human will, it attempted to deny its importance in the recurrent quest to be considered truly empirical.
 Thankfully, it has largely been replaced with cognitive theories that put human reasoning and preferential freedom at the center of their efforts.
 This kind of thing is less science than competent observation, but it takes the reality of felt free will seriously enough to do some real good.
 It is possible to describe a condition we call “depression” as a set of symptoms loosely applied to individuals.
 We will have to await neurological science’s determinations of its medical causes, but therapists can apply this general diagnosis to that person as a very rough type of deductive reasoning to suggest remedies individuals must decide upon.
 Economists may find practical ways to manage the Federal Reserve so as to limit the boom and bust cycles that seem inherent to capitalist systems even though each set of conditions, like each person suffering from depression, is a unique case not subject to deterministic prediction.
 If one looks at a listing of human sciences and thinks about how each field could do something similar, she would quickly see both the potential and severe limitations of the human sciences, limitations serious enough to have them either severely narrow their concerns so as to develop at least a technical expertise or combine with more traditional if less venerated studies that have always dealt with advocacy.
 Religion and psychology have a natural affinity.
 Sociology and ethics do as well.
 Economics cannot be divorced from political science that naturally relies on a humanist study of history and broad knowledge of epistemology.
 This retreat from the purely scientific might have avoided the spectacular failure of economists to build entirely predictive models of healthy economies without consideration of the non-quantitative factors conducive to societal health or the efforts of sociologists to advocate for “healthy” social structures, as Margaret Mead so shamelessly did in her studies of the Tahitians.
 From Freud’s characterization of religion as “the history of a delusion,” to Timothy Leary’s advocacy of LSD, to competing economists advocating for future social health rather than analyzing present policy, it seems human scientists are just too human to be as objective as science demands.
 Against Popper’s advice, they fall in love with their beliefs and claim them as knowledge.

 We have lessons to learn about justification as well.
 The most powerful warrant for our correspondence truth claims is the empirical one.
 The weakest is that of undistilled experience.
 That is why I view with befuddlement Dewey’s attempt to conflate one with the other and see the dawn of the twentieth century as an age of epic ignorance and wild experimentation by those who should have known better (see “Postmodernism’s Unsettling Disagreements”).
 We have yet to rise above those issues.
 Perhaps if the prophets of the human sciences had indulged in less jargonizing and abstracting, if their ambitions had been less utopian, or if they had practiced greater humility, they might have encouraged the rational discussion of issues that produce real human progress.
 Or maybe they were too infected with Romantic passion for that, an infection they thought they were curing with their pseudo-science.